- American Association for the Advancement of Science (2014)

 Indiana University Bloomington

 BIOGRAPHYDr.
-Thomas Sterling holds the position of Professor of Informatics and Computing at the Indiana University (IU) School of Informatics and Computing as well as serves as Chief Scientist and Executive Associate Director of the Center for Research in Extreme Scale Technologies (CREST).
+Thomas Sterling holds the position of Professor of Informatics and Computing at the Indiana University (IU) School of Informatics, Computing, and Engineering as well as serves as Chief Scientist and Executive Associate Director of the Center for Research in Extreme Scale Technologies (CREST).
 Since receiving his Ph.D from MIT in 1984 as a Hertz Fellow Dr. Sterling has engaged in applied research in fields associated with parallel computing system structures, semantics, and operation in industry, government labs, and academia.

 Dr. Sterling is best known as the "father of Beowulf" for his pioneering research in commodity/Linux cluster computing.
 He was awarded the Gordon Bell Prize in 1997 with his collaborators for this work.
 He was the PI of the HTMT Project sponsored by NSF, DARPA, NSA, and NASA to explore advanced technologies and their implication for high-end system architectures.
 Other research projects included the DARPA DIVA PIM architecture project with USC-ISI, the!
 Cray Cascade Petaflops architecture project sponsored by the DARPA HPCS Program, and the Gilgamesh high-density computing project at NASA JPL.